thearchitector/datagraph/README.md

 def get_multiplier():
     return 2

-# define some tasks with some named inputs and outputs
+# define some processors with some named inputs and outputs
 foobar = Processor(
     name="foobar",
     inputs=["foo"],
     outputs=["bar"]
 )

-# register the task to some function.
+# register the processor to some function.
 # this doesn't necessarily need to exist in the same repo / application / service that starts the Flow
 @foobar
 async def _foobar(